ervikrant06/ervikrant06.github.io/_posts/2018-12-24-Kubernetes-istio-servicemesh.md

 $ kubectl get svc
-NAME         TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)    AGE helloworld   ClusterIP   10.100.251.195   <none>        5000/TCP   1h
+NAME         TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)    AGE helloworld   ClusterIP   10.103.57.51   <none>        5000/TCP    8h
 kubernetes   ClusterIP   10.96.0.1        <none>        443/TCP    2h
 ~~~

-- Since I am not using the ingressgateway hence I need another deployment which contains the curl command for verification purpose.
+- Deploy the curl POD which will be used to call the helloworld app.
+I deployed another POD with curl1.
+You just need to replace curl with curl1 in below manifest everywhere.

 ~~~
-$ cat curl-deploy.yaml
 apiVersion: apps/v1beta1
 kind: Deployment
 metadata: